PixarAnimationStudios/OpenUSD/docs/spec_usdpreviewsurface.rst

 Node that can be used to read UV textures, including tiled textures such as Mari UDIM's.

-.. note:: UDIM Tiling Constraint
+.. note:: UDIM Tiling Constraints

+   To keep interchange simple(r) and to aid in efficient processing of UDIM
+   textures:

-   To keep interchange simple(r) and to aid in efficient processing, **we stipulate a maximum of ten tiles in the U direction** for UDIM.
+   * **We stipulate a maximum of ten tiles in the U direction**
+   * **We stipulate that the tiles must be within the range [1001, 1099]**

 **Node Id**: